 Put the tomatoes, 1/4 piece of onion and garlic in the oven.

-After 10 minutes take out the onion and garlic and transfer to the blender.
+After 10 minutes take out the onion and garlic.
+Peel the garlic.
+Transfer the onion and garlic to the blender.

 Continue to cook the tomatoes for 8 more minutes.